-For example, the following line from nsswitch.conf causes the system first to use DNS to search for the IP address of a given host.
-The action item following the DNS method tests to see if the status returned by the method is not (!)
+Example For example, the following line from nsswitch.conf causes the system first to use DNS to search for the IP address of a given host.
+The action item following the DNS method tests whether the status returned by the method is not (!)
 UNAVAIL.